mdawaffe/Congregate/README.md

    * If your server is publically accessible, ensure you have some sort of authentication layer.
 Basic Authentication (implemented in nginx with `auth_basic` and friends) is the simplest.
-Note that if you want real time checkin updates from Foursquare, you'll need to exclude `receive.php` (or whatever custom URL you choose) in the authentication configuration.
-See below for more information about real time updates.
+Note that if you want real time checkin notifications from Foursquare, you'll need to exclude `receive.php` (or whatever custom URL you choose) in the authentication configuration.
+See below for more information about real time notifications.
    * Configure your webserver to gzip or otherwise compress the JSON files it serves.
 Congregate serves your checkin data as one (very) large JSON file.
      Without compression, some browsers will not cache the request, and viewing